Differentially Private Learning Needs Hidden State (Or Much Faster Convergence): Privacy dynamics for noisy stochastic mini-batch gradient descent

-Here in numerical implementations of \cref{thm:shuffle}, when $\alpha$ and $\eps_0^{n/b-j_0}(\alpha)$ are large (e.g. when $e^{(\alpha - 1)\eps_{0}^{n/b - j_0}(\alpha)}>300$), the term in \cref{eqn:shuffle_logistic} may not be computed due to overflow.
-Therefore, in implementations, we use the following shifted approximation (commonly used in implementations of log-sum-exp and softmax functions).

-\cref{thm:shuffle} quantifies the privacy amplification by shuffling, when compared to the R\'enyi DP bound for the last minibatch $B^{n/b-1}$ in \cref{alg:noisymBGD_shuffle}.
-More specifically, the above bound \cref{thm:shuffle} is always smaller or equal to the R\'enyi DP bound in \cref{eqn:strconvexsmooth} for data points in the last batch $B^{n/b-1}$ (which is the worst-case R\'enyi DP bound among all possible mini-batches).
-We illustrate this privacy amplification under "shuffle and partition" in the left plot of ~\cref{fig:comp_shuffle}.
+The above R\'enyi DP bound~\cref{thm:shuffle} is always smaller than the R\'enyi DP bound in~\cref{thm:strconvexsmooth} for the worst-case fixed mini-batch sequence (i.e., when the differing data point is in the last mini-batch of each pass).
+Therefore, \cref{thm:shuffle} quantifies the privacy amplification due to shuffling, when compared to the worst-case R\'enyi DP bound among all possible mini-batch sequences.
+In~\cref{fig:comp_shuffle} (a), we illustrate this amplification in more details.